On hold messaging

+On-hold messaging is widely used in customer service across industries, often including company updates, FAQs, seasonal promotions, or music designed to reduce perceived wait times.

 Background

 An AT&T study found that more than 70% of business phone calls in the United States are placed on hold for an average of 45 to 60 seconds each.
 Meanwhile, a USA Today study found executives spend 15 minutes a day or 68 hours a year on hold.

 A CNN survey found that 70% of callers in the United States who are holding the line in silence hang up within 60 seconds.
 A study by North American Telecom found that callers hearing music on hold will stay on the line 30 seconds longer than callers experiencing silence, and callers hearing commercials on hold will stay on the line for up to 3 minutes longer.